-The ancient city of Ypsili in Aprovatou, was discovered in the early 1980s the first excavations brought to light important ancient relics like the temple at the Acropolis center, buildings and part of the wall, as well as many mobile discoveries.
+The ancient city of Ypsili in Aprovatou in Andros, was discovered in the early 1980s the first excavations brought to light important ancient relics like the temple at the Acropolis center, buildings and part of the wall, as well as many mobile discoveries.
 The excavation yielded important findings, valuable for the Geometric and Archaic period in the Cyclades and generally in the Aegean.

-Ypsili is one of the most important fortified settlements of the early Iron Age in the South Aegean in which newly discovered much of the urban fabric of the archaic phase of the citadel and the fortifications of the Geometric period.
+Ypsili was one of the most important fortified settlements of Greece of the early Iron Age in the South Aegean in which newly discovered much of the urban fabric of the archaic phase of the citadel and the fortifications of the Geometric period.
 Large farmhouses of historical times came to light in the area of Ypsili.